 - Gulf War: August 2, 1990-TBA

-To satisfy the A&A disability requirement, you must be 65 or older and require the aid and attendance of another person to perform the functions and activities of daily living.
+To satisfy the A&A disability requirement and get veterans benefits, you must be 65 or older and require the aid and attendance of another person to perform the functions and activities of daily living.
 Examples include: the inability to dress or undress, keep oneself clean, including a safe environment, the inability to feed oneself, and the inability to perform basic hygienic needs.
 The inability to perform these activities may be the result of old age, dementia, health related reasons, or if the Veteran is blind, or so nearly blind as to require the assistance of another.

 Clients will learn important details regarding: